-Transitioning your “new” child into your home should be a gradual process.
+Transitioning your “new” child from foster care to adoptive home should be a gradual process.
 Remember that you are far more excited than your new child is.
 Your child is scared.
 Moves have become a way of life.
 While you see this as an exciting new adventure in your life, your child is wondering how long THIS one is going to last.
 Be sensitive to these emotions, and respectful of your child’s wishes.

 Transitions should take place over a long period.
 The transition should begin with you meeting your child in the foster home.
 This allows your child some sense of control.
 While they can’t control whether or not they move to your home, you can meet on “safe” ground.